nullsystem/msq-rs/README.md

 ### Features
 By default, both async `MSQClient` and non-async/blocking `MSQClientBlock` are included.
-However if you want to only include one or the other, you could do the following for non-async only:
+However, if you want to only include one or the other, you could do the following:

+For non-async/`MSQClientBlock` only:
 ```
 [dependencies]
 msq = { version = "0.1", default-features = false, features = ["non-async"] }
 ```
-For async only:
+For async/`MSQClient` only:
 ```
 [dependencies]
 msq = { version = "0.1", default-features = false, features = ["async"] }